burcutepekule/ONIMTOL/README.md

 <p>You can simulate our mathematical model using <code>RUN_SIMULATION.R</code> for any scenario you wish to explore.
 For a more interactive experience, please visit our Shiny app: <a href="https://burcutepekule.shinyapps.io/ONIMTOL/", target="_blank">ONIMTOL Shiny App</a>.
 Please note that computations might take some time, as the differential equation system is integrated in real time, but it will be worth it!</p>

 ![ONIMTOL App Screenshot](shiny/app.png)

+## Reproducing Manuscript Plots

+The script `DATA_FIGXX.R` produces the output shown in Figure XX of the manuscript.